 Traveling and still want to smoke your turkey?

-Last year we were visiting one of my very best friends in Oakland who don’t own a smoker (for shame!).
+A few years ago, we were visiting one of my very best friends in Oakland who don’t own a smoker (for shame!).
 Since we were driving down there we decided to bring along our portable pellet smoker so we wouldn’t miss out on smoked love on our favorite holiday.
 I’m pretty sure it was one of the very best turkeys we’ve done!

 We cut the turkey into sections, knowing the whole thing wouldn’t fit inside the small smoker, and cooked it section by section.

 When one was done we kept it warm in the oven.
 This was actually one of the best we’d done since we were able to closely monitor the temperature of each piece and pull each piece when it was properly cooked to 165 instead of overcooking pieces while waiting for the breasts or thighs to fully cook.
 It was pretty genius!
 And while we didn’t get the dramatic presentation of walking to the table with a full bird, the taste was enough to surpass the traditional presentation.

 I’m a notorious spreadsheet freak when it comes to planning.
 That’s because I’m easily distracted and not the best multi-tasker.
 So when it comes to Thanksgiving, when I’m making several dishes at the same time, I plan, right down to each platter I intend to use for each dish.